 This project examines the causes and consequences of criminal violence in cities affected by rapid urbanization, political transition and institutional weakness.
 It seeks to explain variation in crime levels among neighborhoods and cities; examine the role of local and national government in preventing or fueling crime; and identify innovative solutions that… more »

 Political settlements, women’s representation and gender equality: The 2008 gender-based violence law and gender parity in primary and secondary education in Rwanda by Drs.
 Jennie E. Burnet and Jeanne d’Arc Kanakuze was recently published online by Effective States and Inclusive Development.

 “This paper explores the ways in which power and politics shape the realisation… more »

 Congratulations to GSI student Christine Provine, who was featured in an article on the Southwest Air Community website as a “Community Connector.”
-As part of her Global Studies internship, Provine has dedicated her time toward rejuvenating Woodruff Park through Central Atlanta Progress.
-The organization, which is responsible for the management of the park… more »
+As part of her Global Studies internship, Provine has dedicated her time toward rejuvenating Woodruff Park through Central Atlanta Progress.… more »